Sunday, June 17, 2007

 All passengers are subject to a security check before departure.
 When travelling between Schengen countries (Holland, Belgium, Luxembourg, Germany, France, Spain, Portugal, Austria, Italy, Greece, Sweden, Danmark, Norway and Iceland) the passport control will normally not occur.

 However, each passenger is obliged to carry a valid passport or an European Identity document.
 The regulations on having your children's name added to your passport will also be changed.
-For information
+For

 What kind of things are you and are you not allowed to take with you in your hand luggage or hold baggage?
 A comprehensive overview of the rules and regulations.